Rogue Community College

 Receive alerts when this company posts new jobs.

 - General Statement of Responsibilities

-The Dean of Student Success is responsible for carrying out the evaluation of Student Services faculty under procedures developed by the Vice President of Student Services.
-The Dean confers with the Department Head of Counseling in decisions regarding faculty workload, professional growth, retention, and department staffing levels.
+The dean, in consultation with the department chair is responsible for carrying out the evaluation of instructors under procedures developed by the vice president.
+The dean confers with the department chair in decisions regarding instructor workload, professional growth, retention, and department staffing levels.

 - Examples of Duties - Essential Functions

-- Instructs students in a classroom, lab or learning center, or other setting as appropriate during the day, evening, or weekend.
+1. Instructs students in a classroom, lab, learning center, or other setting as appropriate during the day, evening, or weekend.

 - Screening Criteria